tegraoss/flexmixins/README.md

 ## Get Started
-Just ```bower fleximixins``` and get your **flexmixins** partial file from ```dist/``` folder accordingly with your project CSS preprocessor.
+Just ```bower fleximixins``` and get your **flexmixins** partial file from ```dist/``` folder accordingly to your project CSS preprocessor.

 ## About The Flexbox Module
 The flexbox module is an official CSS3 module for layouting.
 Is easier, quickier